- BSX Insight

 If you are a runner, you may have experienced calf pain.
 This is a common injury that can be caused by running too much or wearing the wrong shoes.
 Calf pain can also be a sign of a more serious injury.
-Keep reading to get a further explanation about the causes of why calves hurt when running, how to treat and prevent it.
+Keep reading to get a further explanation about the causes of why calves hurt when running and how to treat and prevent it.
 Let’s get started.

 - 1 Why Calves Hurt When Running?